saulpierotti/markdown_notebook/BDP.md

 	* Certificate Authorities are a limited number of organizations that are well-known and act as a Trusted Party
 		* They are used for-profit companies, but a notable exception is the non-profit Let's Encrypt
 	* X.509 is widely used by TLS/SSL protocol, which is the basis of https
+	* X.509 is also used for authenticating to GRID resources
 	* X.509 is based on public key criptography (asymmetric cryptography)
 		* The public key is known by everyone, while the private key is only known by the key owner
 		* The private key should never be communicated to anyone